South Korean President Faces Impeachment Vote After Short-Lived Martial Law

 The president then rescinded the declaration of martial law, about six hours after its proclamation.

-The president’s office stated that several of Yoon’s aides have resigned after the martial law was lifted, including his presidential chief of staff, his national security adviser, his chief of staff for policy, and seven other senior officials, according to Yonhap.
+The president’s office stated that several of Yoon’s aides resigned after the martial law was lifted, including his presidential chief of staff, his national security adviser, his chief of staff for policy, and seven other senior officials, according to Yonhap.

 South Korean Defense Minister Kim Yong-hyun said on Dec.
 4 that he would resign from his role and take responsibility for the events that followed the declaration.
-He claimed responsibility for the troop deployment to the building.
+He claimed responsibility for the troop deployment to the Parliament.

 “As the ruling party, I apologize to the people for today’s dire situation,” Han said in remarks shared by South Korea’s Kyunghyang Shinmun newspaper shortly after the president reversed his martial law decree.